ramit21/machine-learning-python/README.md

 **nltk** for natural language processing.

 **MatplotLib and Seaborn** are used for plotting various graphs for analyzing the data.
 Seaborn is basically a wrapper on top of Matplotlib that helps create matplotlib graphs with more aesthetic appeal, and also provides some more graph types.
-(See data folder for crash course on both)
+(See data folder for crash course python notebooks on both)

-Various ML algoritmhs have been covered under the algorithms folder of this POC.
-These are Jupyter notebooks.
-Run Anaconda -> Jupyter -> select the .ipynb.
-Jupyter shortcuts:
-1. ctrl+Enter: runs the set of commands
-2. alt+Enter: runs the set of commands, and inserts a new box below for the next set of commands.
+**PCA**(Principal Component Analysis): If you have multiple features in your model, then visualising all of them becomes difficult.
+Human brain can understand upto 3 dimensions and when plotting graphs, 2-D is the best option.
+Hence use PCA to reduce the features before fitting into our model.
+PCA itself works on unsupervised ML principles when making sense of the features before reducing them.

 ### References
 https://sundog-education.com/machine-learning/